buhali10/Projekt_Webtech_2021/README.md

 ## Features

- - With ***Flashcard Infinitus*** you can easily create, change contents of flashcards, as well as delete your cards.
+ - With ***Flashcard Infinitus*** users can easily create, change contents of flashcards, as well as delete your cards.
+ - Users also can search for a keyword which is included in existing cards.
- - You can also learn your cards with flipping function.
+ - Learning their cards is very simple with flipping function.

 ## Start backend
 Navigate your terminal to backend and run: